-There are 15 actions identified for implementation by public authorities, including:
+There are 8 actions identified for implementation by public authorities, including:

-- 7 actions that address coastal hazard threats - 3 actions that address recreational activity threats - 5 actions that address engagement and governance threats.
+- 5 actions that address coastal hazard threats - 3 actions that address engagement and governance threats.

 These actions are presented in Table 3-9.
 Additional details for each option can be found in Appendix D, with detailed descriptions provided for complex and high cost options in Section3.2.4.